 Pain in the left armpit can sometimes be caused by breast cancer.
 In addition to this pain, other symptoms experienced include a lump in the breast that changes in size, flaking around the nipple, an inverted nipple or pitting of the skin.

 Heartburn can sometimes manifest as pain under the left armpit.
 In this condition, one experiences a burning sensation in the chest.
-This happens when the acids in the stomach come back to the esophagus (also known as acid reflux).
+This happens when the acids in

 7. Contact Dermatitis

 Sometimes, shaving or waxing the underarms can irritate the skin.
 Also, deodorants, and some detergents can cause an allergic reaction causing a rash.
 These are usually minor and manageable conditions of the skin.

 This is a viral infection that causes blisters to appear on the skin, as a single stripe.
 When it occurs near the armpit, it can be quite painful.
 Other symptoms include a fever, fatigue, headaches and even light sensitivity.

 Excessive stress and anxiety can sometimes cause symptoms such as shaking, irritation and even tachycardia.
 The increase in heart rate can cause a pain in the left armpit.

 10. Peripheral Artery Disease

 Sometimes armpit pain could point to peripheral artery disease, which is characterized by narrowing of the arteries of the arms and legs, which decreases the blood supply

 Poor armpit hygiene can sometimes cause a glandular infection.
 The infection in the region causes intense pain.

 Sometimes a breast infection can lead to pain in the armpits.
 It is accompanied by redness, swelling and even fluid drainage.
 The lymph nodes may also get enlarged in this condition.